ringods/ringo_de_smet_name/content/post/preparing-for-aws.md

 [Elasticfox](http://sourceforge.net/projects/elasticfox/) is a FireFox plug-in for interacting with EC2, the Elasic Compute Cloud.
 When installed, it is available from the Tools menu.
 The plug-in opens in a web page and shows the avalaible machine images (AMIs) and your instances.
-Running an instance is as simle as selecting an AMI and pressing the "Launch Instance(s)" button.
+Running an instance is as simple as selecting an AMI and pressing the `Launch Instance(s)` button.
 The list of public images is long.
 Elasticfox allows to filter the list.

 The running instances show up in the "Your Instances" list.
 For each running instance, the public DNS name is shown, so that you can use that to connect to the instance through SSH, HTTP or other means.
 In the "Your Instances" list